 The talks also reinforced the message that the new standard (not that “new” actually) is for testing, testing, testing and always do it with real users.
 That is what will lead us to focus on the real problems instead of just elegant solutions.

-For Nuxeo, it reminds us that if our solutions aren’t solving real user problems/needs, they might not be the most relevant options on the list.
+For Nuxeo, it reminds us that if our solutions, like our Document Management System aren’t solving real user problems/needs, they might not be the most relevant options on the list.
 But how can we tell for sure?
 Well, that is something that we do best at Nuxeo: - talk to customers - more importantly - listen to customers.
 This is how I see the future of digital!